Why You Shouldn’t Care What Your Parents Think

 Caring what your parents think can have ill intended consequences.

 I wanted my mom to be able to boast to her friends and sisters that her son was amazing.
 I wanted my dad to boast at family dinners that his son was a great swimmer.
 Secretly, I wanted all these things, but somehow I always fell short.
-I didn’t make the high school swim team.
-I didn’t get those straight A’s anymore.
+I didn’t make the high school swim team and I didn’t get those straight A’s anymore.

 We all do it in some form or another.
 We compare.
 Whether it is brought on by our parents, our friends, or co-workers or maybe its’ even people you don’t even know.